Home Philippine Educational Placement Test Guide: What is PEPT, and who is it for?

 Since the shift to K-12 in the Philippine education system, colleges and universities are now only accepting Senior High School graduates, pushing informal and non-formal students to ease back to formal schooling.
-But before proceeding to enrollment, these students must first take the PEPT.
-What is the PEPT and where can interested examinees take it?
+But before proceeding to enrollment, these students must first take the PEPT Exam.
+So, what is the PEPT, and where can interested examinees take it?
 Continue reading below to know more!

 What is PEPT?